top of page

 1. Set the Standard, Then Live It

 Players don’t follow words.
 They follow actions.
-If you demand discipline, you better embody it.
-If you expect relentless effort, you better show up prepared to push yourself just as hard.
-Leadership isn’t about telling people what to do—it’s about modeling the behavior you expect from them.
+If you demand discipline, you'd better embody it.
+If you expect relentless effort, you'd better show up prepared to push yourself just as hard.
+Leadership isn’t about telling people what to do; it's about inspiring them to take action.
+It’s about modeling the behavior you expect from them.

 2. Accountability Is a Form of Trust